 Also known as grassy, this wine is known for its refreshing crispness.
 It is packed with acidic or citrus aromas and goes well with chicken, seafood, or seasoned vegetarian dishes.

-It is a sparkling sweet, fizzy white wine made with Moscato Bianco grapes.
+It is a sweet, fizzy white wine, sparkling at times, that is made with Muscat grapes.
 It has low alcohol content and pairs well with desserts, cucumbers, carrots, and celery.

 - Pinot Grigio